Child Safeguarding Statement and Risk Assessment

 Express permission needs to be granted by parents/guardians and principal to carry out work within the school setting.

-Emailing the teacher/Contact via Aladdin Harm to Pupils
+Emailing the teacher/Contact via Aladdin

 Risk of harm due to inadequate supervision of children on I.E.Ds (Internet Enabled Devices) for accessing school work.